 SOLOWIN Invests In Leading Web 3 Media Outlet ME Group

 Mr. Peter Lok, CEO of Solowin, stated,“This investment aligns with our strategic focus on building a digital finance ecosystem.
-ME's AI-powered information platform will create synergies with our existing licensed financial services, collectively driving greater transparency and the professionalization of Web3 financial information infrastructure.”
+ME Group's AI-powered information platform will create synergies with our existing licensed financial services, collectively driving greater transparency and the professionalization of Web3 financial information infrastructure.”

 About SOLOWIN HOLDINGS